Bajaj Finserv Ltd.

 Detailed information on the CSR Policy developed and implemented by the Company on CSR initiatives taken during the year in compliance with section 135 of the Act and Rules made thereunder is given in the annexed Annual Report on CSR activities.

 Formal annual evaluation of the performance of the Board its Committees Chairperson & Individual Directors

 Information on the manner in which formal annual evaluation has been made by the Board of its own performance and that of its Committees Chairperson and Individual Directors is given in the annexed `Corporate Governance Report'.

 Following are the subsidiary and joint venture companies of the Company as at 31 March 2020

 *Incorporated on 5 July 2019

 Detailed information on the performance and financial position of each subsidiary/joint venture of the Company is covered in the Management Discussion and Analysis Report and in Form AOC-1 of consolidated financial statements.

 Directors and Key Managerial Personnel-Changes

-There was no other change in the Directors and Key Managerial Personnel during the yearunder review except as above.
+There was no change except as above in Key Managerial Personnel during the year under review.

 Detailed information on the directors is provided in the Corporate Governance Report.